MythicTy/DingiesAndDragQueens/source/content/Turn of Fortunes Wheel/Public/World/Outlands/Gatetowns/Automata.md

 ## Hat
 You encountered a green slaad who was enamoured by Bawk's pink hat, and kept trying to steal it, following your group before you gave him an adequate replacement hat.
 ## "The Glitch Is Nigh!"
-You came across a small modron holding a cardboard sign that read "The Glitch Is Night!"
+You came across a small modron holding a cardboard sign that read "[[The Glitch]] Is Night!"
 He chanted that "The Great Multiversal Alignment is coming!"
 You asked him what he meant, and he picked up a ball and threw it, it glitching back to his hand.
 ## Taken to Court
 > Approaching behind you, you hear a chaotic arrangement of footsteps.
 You turn round to see 3 pentadrones and a decaton modron, the same amount and type as guarding the gate above, but much less organised.